W2DRZ Controller Support Web

 be boot loaded.)

 Note: The hex files included with the DrzTrack installation file are designed for boot loading only.
-If you have a programming device and wish to upload new firmware with it, contact us and we will send you a combined boot loader and firmware hex file for that purpose.
+If you have a programming device and wish to upload new firmware with it, then use this link "DrzPlusLoader_503 Hex files".
+You will download a zip file containing the necessary hex files.
+Select the correct file for your processor and clock speed and program it normally with your PIC programmer device.

 In this example the hex files are for firmware version 5.01.
 The processor is either a PIC18F4580 or a PIC18F4680, and the clock speed is either 20 or 40 MHz.
 It is essential that the correct file be used for the processor and clock speed that you are using.
 In the majority of cases that will be the first hex file shown here - for the 4580 processor running at 20 MHz.